WillTKaufhold1/oxdna-tutorial/README.md

 Then it has a load of lines of 15 space separated floats.
 These correspond to:

-(a) x,y,z of center of mass
+1. x,y,z of center of mass
-(b) phosphate-to-base vector (they call this a versor) (c) vector which points along the spine of the DNA helix (i.e. normal to the base) (d) vx, vy, vz center of mass velocity
+2. phosphate-to-base vector (they call this a versor)
+3. vector which points along the spine of the DNA helix (i.e. normal to the base)
+4. vx, vy, vz center of mass velocity
-(e) angular momentum as a three vector
+5. angular momentum as a three vector

 ### Running a basic simulation